agileworksnet/cronicle/README.md

 # Cronicle

-This project of `Cronicle` can manage commands in a docker deployment context.
+This project is based on `Cronicle` with the different that we can manage commands in a docker deployment context.
 Is inspired on project [Docker Cronicle By Soulteary](https://github.com/soulteary/docker-cronicle).

-## Prepare the project
+## Requirements: prepare the project

 * Synchronize app submodule
 * Install the project